By Suma Subramaniam

 Mine is easy.
 I regret not spending a semester abroad.

 Enter my grad school: Vermont College of Fine Arts.
-I graduated this July with an MFA in Writing for Children and Young Adults, but not without savoring a wonderful and rich residency in Bath Spa,
+I graduated this July with an MFA in Writing for Children and Young Adults,

 Continue Reading Guest Post: Cate Berry on VCFA at Bath Spa University »